There may come a time when you ask yourself, ‘Who am I?’

 In the early ’90s, as a teenager, I started reading books about Buddhism I discovered on a friend’s father’s bookshelf.
 I also read Jack Kerouac’s Dharma Bums without having a clue what “Dharma” was; if I’m honest I don’t remember a single thing about that book other than he was living in a fire tower, which was once a dream of mine.

 Lots opened up for me in 1998.
 I wrote a big long post about that experience; it was a pivotal time in my life!
 I’ve since shredded all my journals from that time but I remember feverishly copying paragraphs and paragraphs from Buddhist texts into them.

 James Fox was my first formal yoga and Dharma teacher.
 He actively encouraged me to deepen my meditation practice, and I am eternally grateful to him for that.

 In 2007, James suggested I attend a Buddhist meditation retreat at Spirit Rock, an Insight Meditation Center.
 In the years following, I attended several 5-day, mostly-silent retreats there, but never managed to connect with a regular Sangha.

 Having moved from California to New Zealand in 2016 very much looking for Sangha, I finally walked through the doors of the Auckland Buddhist Centre in February 2018.

-I became a Mitra (“friend” of the Triratna Buddhist Order) through a beautiful Mitra Ceremony in December of the same year, and asked to begin training for Ordination in August of 2019.
+I became a Mitra (“friend” of the Triratna Buddhist Order) through a beautiful Mitra Ceremony in December of the same year, and asked to begin the Ordination training program in August of 2019.

 What is Going for Refuge?